 Walking the tracks with a masterclass in period nostalgia

 Stand By Me was released in the midst of an incredible eight-year run for director Rob Reiner, who between 1984 and 1992 blessed us with such cult classics as This is Spinal Tap, The Princess Bride and When Harry Met Sally.
-Not only is it fair to suggest that Stand By Me is the greatest film of that period, it is arguably the finest achievement of Reiner’s entire career.
-Prior to Stand By Me, prolific author King had seen an incredible eleven of his works adapted for the silver screen, the likes of Brian De Palma, Stanley Kubrick and David Cronenberg all tapping into his horror catalogue and putting their own inimitable stamp on the material.
+Not only is it fair to suggest that Stand By Me is the greatest film of that period, it’s arguably the finest achievement of Reiner’s entire career Prior to Stand By Me, prolific author King had seen an incredible eleven of his works adapted for the silver screen, the likes of Brian De Palma, Stanley Kubrick and David Cronenberg all tapping into his horror catalogue.
 Movies such as Carrie and The Shining are undoubted masterworks of their genre, inspiring infinitesimal analysis and receiving all kinds of accolades.
 Stand By Me is a comparatively low-key production that doesn’t receive half as much critical praise, but based on what it sets out to achieve, it stands shoulder-to-shoulder with them all.

-Reiner would kick off the 90s with an adaptation of another of King’s horror novels, Misery, his intimate approach helping Kathy Bates bag an Oscar for Best Actress.
+Reiner would kick off the 90s with an adaptation of another of King’s horror novels, the gallows humour classic Misery, his intimate approach helping Kathy Bates bag an Oscar for Best Actress.
 Unlike stylistic endeavours Carrie and The Shining, both of which were very much the inimitable visions of auteur filmmakers, Reiner let the material do the talking, and in doing so produced something much closer to King’s vision.
 Stand By Me was approached in a similar fashion, but King was very particular about his work and had been particularly vocal about his dislike for other adaptations, most notably The Shining.
 King, who had been turned down as screenwriter on the project, felt that Kubrick handled the material poorly, particularly the Jack Torrance character, who he felt was portrayed as deranged from the outset rather than succumbing to a slow deterioration.
 He even went as a far as penning his own miniseries as a response.
+To say that there was no love lost would be a colossal understatement.

 Mr Lachance: Why Can’t you have friends like Denny?